Joseph Blair: Coaching career

 Blair returned to the Arizona Wildcats college program for the 2013–14 season, serving as an undergraduate assistant coach, and helping the team's big men.
 For the 2014–15 season, he was moved to the school's graduate manager position, and in these roles he was credited with helping Arizona players like Kaleb Tarczewski and Brandon Ashley realize their potential.
 He was not offered a position at the University of Arizona for the 2015–16 season.

 On October 14, 2015, Blair was hired by the NBA D-League's Rio Grande Valley Vipers, as an assistant coach.
 On October 10, 2018, Blair was named the new head coach of the NBA D-League's Rio Grande Valley Vipers.
 On June 26, 2019, Blair was hired as an assistant coach of the Philadelphia 76ers.
 On October 15, 2020, Blair left the 76ers for the Minnesota Timberwolves.

 He joined the Washington Wizards for the 2021–22 season.

 In lieu of the absence of Wizards Head Coach Wes Unseld Jr., Blair won his first game as a head coach on January 17, 2022, beating the Philadelphia 76ers 117–98.

+On August 26, 2024, Blair was named head coach of the Rio Grande Valley Vipers.